SToFU-Systems/DSAVE/README.md

 # 🚀 Exciting News: We’re Building an Open Antivirus SDK! 🌟

-We’re thrilled to announce that **our team is creating an open SDK** to power a revolutionary open antivirus platform!
+We are happy to announce that **our team is creating an open SDK** to power a open antivirus platform!
 This platform will bring together cybersecurity experts from around the world to test ideas, share knowledge, and build the tools of tomorrow.

-We believe that collaboration and openness are the keys to making the digital world safer for everyone.
+We believe that collaboration and openness are the keys to making the digital world safer and more interesting for everyone.

 ---